Thailand Visa Requirements from Dubai: Documents Checklist

 What photo size is required for a Thailand visa?

-For the tourist visa application at the Thai Embassy, you need printed passport photos measuring 4×6 cm on a white background, taken within the last 6 months.
+For the tourist e-Visa application, you upload a digital passport photo on a white background, taken within the last 6 months.
 For the eVOA, a digital photo in JPEG format is required with a white background, face occupying 70-80% of the frame, and file size between 30 KB and 3 MB.

 Is the UAE residence visa required for a Thailand visa application?

-Yes, proof of UAE residency (residence visa copy and Emirates ID) is required for both the eVOA and the tourist visa application.
-The Thai Embassy requires this to confirm you are a genuine UAE resident applying through the correct embassy jurisdiction.
+Yes, proof of UAE residency (residence visa copy and Emirates ID) is required for both the eVOA and the tourist e-Visa application.
+This confirms you are a genuine UAE resident applying through the correct jurisdiction.

 Can I submit a hotel booking that is not yet paid?